 I am occasionally asked, “What does your blog have to do with Occam’s Razor?”
 The answer is: not too much.
 I generally subscribe to the principle of Occam’s Razor.
-I tend not to believe in convoluted explanations such as conspiracy theories, and think that when the answer is unknown, an explanation that is simpler and more prosaic is where I would place my money.
+I tend not to believe in convoluted explanations such as conspiracy theories.
+I think that when the answer is unknown, an explanation that is simpler and more prosaic is where I would place my money.
 On the other hand many issues affecting us today that appear simple are actually quite complex.
 I enjoy disassembling seemingly simple issues and showing the complexity beneath them.

 I hope you find your time here well spent and that you come back regularly, but since you are probably busy, why not have the blog come to you?
 Here are three ways:

-- You can subscribe to this blog with your favorite newsreader
+- You can subscribe to this blog with your favorite newsreader.

 - You can also follow me on Twitter.
 New posts will be linked on Twitter, and I may have occasional random comments there as well for your amusement.

 If you want to discuss a certain blog post, please leave a comment in the post.
 All comments are moderated and may be edited to remove spelling or grammatical errors.
 I can also be reached by email but I can’t guarantee I will see it (Gmail might send it to spam) or will reply to it.

 Thanks for reading!